evmcnb/quartz/content/Pearls/Extrapyramidal Side-effects.md

 #### Chronic EPSE

-- tardive dyskinesia (late onset of choreoathetoid movements, abnormal, involuntary, may occur in 40% of patients, may be irreversible, most common is chewing and pouting of jaw) - managed with **tetrabenazine**
+- tardive dyskinesia (late onset of choreoathetoid movements, abnormal, involuntary, may occur in 40% of patients, may be irreversible, most common is chewing, excessive blinking and pouting of jaw) - managed with **tetrabenazine**

 > [!info] Choreoathetoid movements